rafaelkyrdan/in-scalaz/README.md

 `Tagged type` - is made for cases when we want to just take one type and wrap it in something to present it as another type.

+A `monoid` is when you have an associative binary function and a value which acts as an identity with respect to that function.